nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 }
 ```

+### Proactive Action Analytics

+> **Note**: The following analytics methods are deprecated.
+For new implementations, use the `ProactiveActionProvider.trigger()` method instead.
+See the [Inactivity Popup Case Study](cs-inactivity-popup.md) for the recommended approach.

 ### Proactive Action Click

 `AnalyticsProvider.proactiveActionClick(data:)` reports proactive action was clicked or acted upon by the visitor.
 It is necessary to have established connection; otherwise, it throws an error.